ihkaru/render-alerter/system-requirement.md

 # System Requirements Document: Personal Trading Alerter & Backtester

-**Version:** 4.0
+**Version:** 5.0
-**Date:** July 12, 2025
+**Date:** July 13, 2025
 **Author:** Gemini & User
-**Revision Note:** This version incorporates significant clarifications and logical refinements discovered during a comprehensive unit testing and debugging cycle.
-It represents the most accurate and validated system specification.
+**Revision Note:** This version introduces a powerful strategy optimization engine using Optuna for automated parameter discovery and robustness testing.
+The UI has been significantly refactored to a chart-centric, sidebar-based layout for improved usability, and includes on-chart indicator visualization.

 ## 1. Project Vision & Purpose

 This document outlines the system requirements for a personal, professional-grade quantitative trading analysis and alerting tool.

 The primary purpose of this system is to provide its user with a reliable, non-repainting backtesting engine and a persistent live alerting mechanism.
 It is designed to be a fully-owned alternative to cloud platforms, giving the user complete control over the strategy logic, data sources, and operational environment.
 The overarching goal is to enable rapid strategy iteration and validation to support the user's investment portfolio growth.
+Furthermore, it introduces an **automated optimization engine** to systematically discover robust strategy parameters, accelerating the validation process.

 ## 2. Core Philosophy & Guiding Principles

 The system is built upon several core principles that must be respected in all future development:

 - **Non-Repainting Logic:** All backtesting and alerting logic MUST avoid look-ahead bias.
 Decisions are made on the data of a fully closed "signal candle," and actions (trades, alerts) are executed on the open of the subsequent "action candle."

-- **(New & Clarified) Independent Exit Triggers vs. Filtered Entry:** The system's logic for entering and exiting positions is fundamentally different and MUST be respected.
+- **Independent Exit Triggers vs. Filtered Entry:** The system's logic for entering and exiting positions is fundamentally different and MUST be respected.

-  - **Entry Logic (AND):** A trade is only entered if the primary signal (e.g., a Golden Cross) occurs **AND** it passes a sequential chain of all enabled buy-side filters (e.g., RSI, Volume, Slope, etc.).
-A failure at any step prevents entry.
+  - **Entry Logic (AND):** A trade is only entered if the primary signal (e.g., a Golden Cross) occurs **AND** it passes a sequential chain of all enabled buy-side filters.
   - **Exit Logic (OR):** A trade is exited if **ANY** enabled exit condition is met.
-The conditions (Stop Loss, Recovery Exit, MA Slope-based Signal, RSI-based Signal) are evaluated independently.
-This ensures a protective stop loss, for example, is not blocked by another exit rule.
+The conditions are evaluated independently.

-- **(New) End-of-Period Position Closure:** At the conclusion of a backtest, any open position MUST be automatically closed at the `close` price of the final available candle to ensure final equity is accurately reflected.
-This is a non-negotiable backstop to correctly calculate final P/L.
+- **End-of-Period Position Closure:** At the conclusion of a backtest, any open position MUST be automatically closed at the `close` price of the final available candle.
 - **State Persistence:** The system must be resilient to restarts.
-The state of the live alerter (active positions) and the list of user-defined alerts are persisted to disk (`state.json`, `alerts.json`) and reloaded on startup.
+The state of the live alerter and the list of user-defined alerts are persisted to disk.

-- **Configuration-Driven:** The system's behavior is primarily defined by user-editable JSON configuration files, not hardcoded values.
+- **Configuration-Driven:** The system's behavior is primarily defined by user-editable JSON configuration files.
 - **Testability and Validation:** The system MUST be accompanied by a comprehensive suite of automated unit tests.
-These tests serve as a safety net to prevent regressions and validate that the core logic behaves exactly as specified by these requirements.

 ## 3. System Architecture & Technology Stack

 - **Language:** Python 3.10+
-- **Core Libraries:** pandas, numpy, pandas-ta, ccxt, yfinance, streamlit, plotly, schedule, requests
+- **Core Libraries:** pandas, numpy, pandas-ta, ccxt, yfinance, streamlit, plotly, schedule, requests, **optuna**
 - **Testing Stack:** pytest, pytest-mock
 - **Containerization:** Docker & Docker Compose

 ## 4. Data Flow & State Management

-- **Configuration:** `config.json`, `alerts.json`
+- **Configuration:** `config.json`, `alerts.json`, **`optimizer_config.json`**
 - **State:** `state.json`
-- **Backtesting Workflow:**
+- **Backtesting Workflow:** (Unchanged)
-  1. UI reads `config.json`.
-  2. User modifies parameters in the UI, creating a temporary `live_config` object.
-  3. `live_config` is passed to the `backtester` module.
-  4. The backtester fetches data, runs the simulation, and returns a results dictionary.
-  5. **(Updated)** The results dictionary is returned regardless of whether trades were executed.
-  6. The UI displays the results.
-- **Alerting Workflow:** The `alerter.py` script runs as a persistent background process, looping through `alerts.json` and checking for signals against the persistent state in `state.json`.
+- **Alerting Workflow:** (Unchanged)
+- **(New) Optimization Workflow:**
+  1. The UI reads `optimizer_config.json` to define the search space for parameters, timeframes, and historical date ranges.
+  2. The user initiates the optimization process from the UI.
+  3. The `optimizer` module, using Optuna, runs a series of backtests (`N` trials).
+  4. Each trial tests a unique combination of parameters and conditions (e.g., a specific timeframe over a specific historical market regime).
+  5. The optimizer evaluates each trial based on a balanced score and returns a DataFrame of the top N best-performing parameter sets.
+  6. The UI displays these results in a table, allowing the user to load any set of parameters back into the main controls for detailed analysis or live alerting.

 ## 5. Functional Requirements (Features)